github/explore/topics/ionic/index.md

 url: https://ionicframework.com/
 wikipedia_url: https://en.wikipedia.org/wiki/Ionic_(Framework)
 ---
-Ionic framework is a open-source UI toolkit for building performant, high-quality mobile apps, desktop apps, and progressive web apps using web technologies such as HTML, CSS, and JavaScript based on either Angular, React or Vue.
+Ionic framework is a UI toolkit for building performant, high-quality mobile apps, desktop apps, and progressive web apps using web technologies such as HTML, CSS, and JavaScript based on either Angular, React or Vue.